lambda-dom/weidu_library/lib/docs/resources.md

 innate  3       spin
 class   4       spcl

 After this first phase of copying the resource into the game's folder, starts the patching phase.
 This is done by passing the data fields unchanged to the patcher `patch_spell` -- see its documentation for any specific information for the fields.
-Finally, the `patch` field is the name of a function to call; the function must be in scope (usually, brought into scope in the `patchers` file) and is called with no arguments.
+Finally, the `patch` field is the name of a function to call; the function must be in scope (usually, brought into scope in the `patches` file) and is called with no arguments.
 A typical convention is to use `resource` as the function's name.

 note(s):
 * this final patch call is done after all the initial batch of copying and patching is done and therefore, the patch can assume that the resource already exists in-game and the table data has been patched in.